Araneta City Cyberpark: Telus House

-The Telus House is one of the first low-rise, 4-storey buildings in the original Cyberpark plan completed in 2008, and currently houses Telus as its main tenant.
+The Telus House is one of the first low-rise, 4-storey buildings in the original Cyberpark plan completed in 2008, and formerly housed Telus as its main tenant.
 The building has 15000 m2 of total office space, and features retail stores and restaurants located at the ground floor.

 The building will soon be demolished in order to give way for the construction of the Gateway Mall 3, a 5-storey 100000 m2 expansion project of the Gateway Mall, and the Cyberpark Tower 4.
 The future development will feature eco-friendly initiatives, additional retail spaces and an elevated, green, outdoor park, and is currently on the planning stage.

 Cyberpark Tower 1

 The Cyberpark Tower 1 is the first tower of the project, and standing 30 storeys high on the former EGS parking lot.
 Formerly known as the "Gateway Tower 2" project, which is named after the Gateway Tower located two blocks away from the tower, the construction of the tower started in February 2014, and was completed in May 2016.
 The Cyberpark Tower 1 has a total floor area of 94000 m2 of office space, with 3 basement parking levels and 3 retail levels.
 The tower also features an asymmetrical window facade with floor-to-ceiling double glazed windows for energy efficiency, a rainwater collection system, and solar panels located at the tower's roof deck, in partnership with Meralco's subsidiary Spectrum.

 The tower currently houses a variety of business process outsourcing companies such as Intouch CX (formerly 24-7 Intouch), ProbeCX (formerly Stellar), The Vibal Group, and Accenture, which serves as the tower's main tenant, and the company's third office within the area, aside from its current operations within the Gateway Tower.
 In 2019, Accenture began relocating their business activities from the Gateway Office Building to the Cyberpark Tower 1 in order to cater the company's expansion, which was completed in 2022, while ProbeCX occupies the fifth floor and Intouch CX occupies the tenth floor of the tower.
 The Association of Foundations Phils., Inc. occupies the tower's third floor.